hummingbot/hummingbot-site/docs/exchanges/binance.md

 - `7d`
 - `30d`

-To use Binance Perpetual candles in scripts, users just need to replace the connector variable with "binance_perpetual"
+To use Binance Perpetual candles in scripts, users just need to replace the connector variable with `binance_perpetual`

 ```python
     candles = CandlesFactory.get_candle(connector="binance_perpetual",